Myles Goodwyn: Personal life and health issues

 Goodwyn was raised in Nova Scotia, then lived in Quebec for decades.
 Later in life, he lived in the Halifax area.

 He had abused alcohol for many years, finally having it catch up to him when he collapsed and nearly died from internal bleeding in 2008.
 After months of rehab, he committed to publishing his memoir titled Just Between You And Me, telling the story of his life and his career.
-In 2014, he decided to take a step back from April Wine, the band started playing fewer shows as Myles searched for a replacement for himself in the group citing health reasons and no longer wanting to be on the road.
+In 2014, he decided to take a step back from April Wine, the band started playing fewer shows while Myles searched for a replacement for himself in the group; he cited health reasons and a desire to no longer be on the road.
 Goodwyn announced that he would be retiring due to health concerns in March 2023, having found what he viewed as a suitable replacement for himself within the group and no longer wanting to travel frequently.
 He continued to perform as an acoustic solo artist for the remainder of 2023.
 He died at age 75 on December 3, 2023, in Halifax.
 No cause of death was officially announced but a band member stated the cause as cancer.